FocusNet: Classifying Better by Focusing on Confusing Classes: Proposed Method

-This regularization encourages ClonalNet to generate high probabilities on confusing categories and penalizes the others.
-For example, \textit{Scene-B} in Fig.~\ref{fig:logitsAndCAMs} shows that the input Dingo (index: 9) confuses the pre-trained baseline by indexes of 1, 2, 4, and 9, respectively.
-ClonalNet should focus on them.
-Regularized by this a priori knowledge using \eqref{eq:attentionR}, ClonalNet generates higher probabilities on these four categories than the others, as shown in the ClonalNet subpath of Fig.~\ref{fig:ScoreAndCam}~(c).
+This regularization encourages FocusNet to produce higher probabilities on confusing classes than the others.
+For example, \textit{Scene-B} in Fig.~\ref{fig:logitsAndCAMs} shows that the baseline network is confused by classes 1, 2, 4, and 9, respectively.
+Using our approach in Eq.~\eqref{eq:attentionR}, FocusNet generates higher probabilities on these four classes than the others, as shown in the FocusNet branch of Fig.~\ref{fig:ScoreAndCam}~(c).

-Last but not least, minimizing the classification loss in \eqref{eq:re-weightedCE} encourages ClonalNet to make more confident predictions on ground-truth categories, which leads it to, more likely, produce over-confident distributions, i.e., low-entropy distributions.
-Preventing this potential degradation is critical for ClonalNet to generalize well on test sets.
-To this end, we penalize low-entropy distributions~\cite{pereyra2017regularizing} by maximizing the entropy of normal softmax probabilities.
-We compute the entropy of ClonalNet for each training example as
+Last but not least, minimizing the classification loss in Eq.~\eqref{eq:re-weightedCE} encourages FocusNet to make more confident predictions on ground-truth classes than the baseline network.
+This may produce overconfident distributions, \emph{i.e.} low entropy distributions~\cite{pereyra2017regularizing}.
+To reduce this potential degradation, we penalize the low-entropy distributions computed as

-Adding negative entropy to the classification loss allows ClonalNet to produce smoother probability distributions with higher entropy and thus generalize better, similar to label smoothing~\cite{szegedy2016rethinking}.
+Adding negative entropy to the classification loss allows FocusNet to produce smoother probability distributions with higher entropy and thus contributes to better generalization, which is similar to label smoothing regularization~\cite{szegedy2016rethinking}.